 Advertisement from The Wyvern periodical.

 Leicester Fosse at their fourth attempt managed to qualify for the first round proper of the English Challenge Cup having beaten Mansfield Town, Mansfield Greenhalgh and arch-rivals Loughborough in the qualifying rounds.
-On Wednesday 20 December 1893, the draw for the first round English Challenge Cup took place during a meeting of the Council at the Football Association in Chancery Land, London.
+On Wednesday 20 December 1893, the draw for the first round English Challenge Cup took place during a meeting of the Council at the Football Association in Chancery Lane, London.
 Fosse were drawn at home against South Shore.
 The full draw was:

 West Bromwich Albion v.
-Bolton Wanderers
+Blackburn Rovers

 Small Heath v.
 Bolton Wanderers